Publications & Presentations

 Mind the Gap: Staying Safe with Psychological Health and Safety Standards

-This series is geared towards clinic owners, practice managers, HR leads, clinic leads of Occupational Health and Safety Teams, employees at all levels who are interested in psychological health and safety, and board members of VMA and members of PIPS committees.
+This series was geared towards clinic owners, practice managers, HR leads, clinic leads of Occupational Health and Safety Teams, employees at all levels who are interested in psychological health and safety, and board members of VMA and members of PIPS committees.

 Attendee Comments and Data - Results from the first Mind the Gap presentation January-March 2021